elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder.md

     - **attribute**: Choose the template from the list, select the attribute, and then set the value for the selected attribute.
 1. Click **+ more options**.
 1. Enter the value to assign a maximum allowed discount for the promotion.
 This field is shown only if you choose **percentage** as your discount type.
-1. Enter the maximum quantities in the **Quantity** field to assign the maximum quantities of items within the same SKU.
+1. Enter the maximum number of items allowed per SKU in the **Quantity** field.
 1. Select **Done** to apply the changes.

 :::note